merecarvill/8th-light-apprenticeship-site/_posts/2015-09-24-connascence.markdown

 The few blog posts that I've read on connascence have ranked the types in terms of the cost and difficulty that each impose on future changes.
 The above types are listed in the same order of increasing severity as listed in those blogs.
 Page-Jones makes no mention of relative severity in the original book, however, and also lists the types of connascence in this same order.

 That said, instances of connascence can assuredly vary in the degree to which they hamper future changes to code.
 This certainly does differ (on average) between types.
 For example, connascence of name is likely less severe on average than connascence of algorithm - it should generally be easier to find and alter instances of a given name than to identify and figure out all the areas in which code must be changed in response to a change of algorithm.

 Generally speaking, connascence of name would appear to be one of the weakest forms of connascence, and is unavoidable to a significant degree - given that elements of code must know the names of at least some other elements in order to communicate.
 A [post](https://practicingruby.com/articles/connascence) by Practicing Ruby suggests that transforming other forms of connascence into connascence of name is often desirable, and suggests a few startegies.

+There are also certainly other factors that are likely to influence the relative severity of any given occurrence of connascence.
+An obvious example is the number of connascent elements - your code is harder to change to the degree that an increasing number of elements rely on some form of shared knowledge.
+Another consideration is how distant connascent elements are from each other - connascent elements in the same method definition or the same class definition are easier to change in tandem than connascent elements distributed across multiple classes or even modules.

 I'll close out with a last couple of considerations regarding connascence.
 For one, Page-Jones stresses that the above list is not comprehensive - there are likely other types of connascence beyond those ennumarated above.
 He also distinguishes between *directional* versus *nondirectional* types of connascence - when an element explicitly refers to a connascent element, such as in connascence of name, versus when connascent elements do not refer to each other explicitly, such as in connascence of identity.
 Page-Jones also distinguishes between *static* versus *dynamic* types of connascence - instances of connascence resulting from the lexical structure of code versus connascence arising from patterns of code execution.